nextcloud/documentation/developer_manual/app/appframework/controllers.rst

 In this case we would create a controller named **FileController** and the method would be called **delete()**.

-The apptemplate comes with several different controllers.
 A simple controller would look like:

 .. code-block:: php